Learn the differences between term life insurance and permanent life insurance so you can pick the one that's right for you and your family.

 Whole life insurance, which also is known as permanent or “cash value” life insurance, potentially can cover you for the rest of your life.
 Also, over time, these policies accumulate a “cash value” that you can borrow against (without being taxed) or withdraw—or you can leave those savings alone and let the entire amount be paid to your beneficiaries after you die.

 To make things more confusing, there are a few varieties of term and whole life insurance from which you can choose.

 The two types of term life insurance, for instance, are level term and decreasing term.
-If you buy a level term policy, the benefit will stay the same through the duration of whatever term you select, while if you buy a decreasing term policy, your benefit will drop (often in one-year increments) as the policy ages.
+If you buy a level term policy, the benefit will stay the same through the duration of whatever term you select.
+But if you buy a decreasing term policy, your benefit will drop as the policy ages.